philmikejones/heateat/README.md

 Heateat
 =======

+Mapping for the ['Heat or eat' project](http://www.communitiesandculture.org/projects/heat-or-eat-food-and-austerity-in-rural-england/) for the [Communities and Culture Network](http://www.communitiesandculture.org/).

+The code produces one map for each English region, and one for Greater London.
+Each regional map shows:

+1. The locations of foodbanks.
+2. The number of clients who have used the foodbank.
+3. Rural areas eligible for support under the Carbon Saving Communities Obligation (CSCO).
-'Heat or eat' mapping project.
-Designed to highlight locations of foodbanks, the number of clients they help, and if they're in a rural or urban area.
-The maps, in addition, show fuel poverty (either LSOA priority areas or top quintile (20%) of MSOAs).
-Finally, district local authorities, unitary authorities, and London Boroughs (LADs) are shown for context.
+4. District local authorities, unitary authorities, and London Boroughs (LADs) are shown for context.

-Data and geographical boundary data (shape files) are not provided because of their licenses.
-The code is meant to illustrate how ggplot and R spatial packages can be used for mapping purposes, only.
+Boundary files were obtained through the [UK Data Service Census Support](http://census.ukdataservice.ac.uk/get-data/boundary-data.aspx) and are available under the Open Government License.